Information about Lacidipine

-How it works
+How lacidipine works

-Common side effects
+Common side effects of lacidipine

-Frequently asked questions
+Frequently asked questions for Lacidipine

-Q. Is lacidipine an ACE inhibitor/ beta blocker?
+Q. Is Lacidipine an ACE inhibitor/ beta blocker?

 No. Lacidipine is not an ACE inhibitor/beta blocker.
 It is a calcium channel blocker.